MegaGigaAsbl/Demonstration-reverse-engineering/README.md

-# Demonstration-reverse-engineering
+# Demonstration of a reverse engineering case study
-A Case Study in Reverse Engineering of an Obsolete Automatic Feeder
+A Case Study in Reverse Engineering of an Obsolete Automatic Horse Feeder